 - The more prepared you are for a negotiation, the more likely you are to come out on top.

 Benefiting from Equipment Upgrades

 Another way to reduce your cost per mile is by upgrading your equipment and replacing old rigs.
-One money saving route to take is through semi truck leases.
+Not only are newer rigs more fuel-efficient, but also more reliable, reducing unexpected down-time and expense during a busy season.
+For some, purchasing equipment with a loan may not be financially viable, however an excellent money saving route to take is through semi truck leases.
 Your drivers will be in newer equipment, which means fewer repairs and less costly maintenance.
-By the time the drivers have put 100,000 miles on the trucks, which is the typical mileage for a full-time over the road trucker, it’ll be the perfect time to return the leased rig for a newer model.
+By the time the drivers have put 300,000 miles on the trucks, it’ll be the perfect time to return the leased rig for a newer model.
 Newer, more efficient trucks are better on fuel use, as well, for an overall cost saving maneuver.

 While still in it’s infancy, the electrification of freight hauling has made strides in the last decade, with everyone from International and Volvo to newcomers Nikola and Tesla among others joining the ranks, offering range from 200 to more than 400 miles per charge.
 As legislation moves more and more toward green transportation equipment, ENGS will be here to help finance the transition for transportation companies.

 If you’re looking for opportunities to be more efficient and improve your business’ profitability, contact us today to learn how ENGS can finance your equipment acquisition, as we Move Business Forward.